stefanrueger/urboot/urprotocol.md

 bootloader should protect itself from being overwritten through own page writes and page erases.

-**Implicit communication** of further bootloader properties happens through a small table located at the top of flash.
-Normally, the programmer can read this table after establishing the MCU id, and therefore the location of top flash of the part for which the bootloader was compiled.
+**Implicit communication** of further bootloader properties happens through a small table located at the top of the bootloader section.
+Normally, the programmer can read this table after establishing the MCU id, and therefore either the location of top flash of the part for which the bootloader was compiled or the location of the bootloader end otherwise.
 The 6-byte table contains (top to bottom):
   - Version number: one byte, minor version 0..7 in three lsb, major version 0..31 in the 5 msb
   - Capabilities byte detailing the following properties
-     + Bit 7, if set, indicates `pgm_write_page(sram, flash)` can be called from application at `FLASHEND+1-4`
+     + Bit 7, if set in versions up to v7.6 indicates `pgm_write_page(sram, flash)` can be called from application at `FLASHEND+1-4`; from v7.7 Bit 7 indicates that the bootloader selects the baud rate automatically depending on the host baud rate; whether or not `pgm_write_page(sram, flash)` is available can still be seen from the `rjmp` entry below
      + Bit 6, if set, indicates EEPROM read/write support
      + Bit 5, if set, indicates urprotocol use that requires `avrdude -c urclock`
      + Bit 4, if set, indicates the bootloader supports dual boot from external SPI flash